pr124/awesome-app-development-links/README.md

-# Awesome App Development Links
+# App Development And Marketing Links

 A curated collection of resources for indie mobile app developers — from design and development to marketing and monetization.